-As of July 31, 2016, we had 91 full-time employees, and in connection with operating as a public company, we expect to increase our number of employees and the scope of our operations.
-To manage our anticipated development and expansion, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+As of July 31, 2017, we had 123 full-time employees, and we expect to continue to increase our number of employees and expand the scope of our operations.
+To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Also, our management may need to divert a disproportionate amount of its attention away from its day-to-day activities and devote a substantial amount of time to managing these development activities.
 Due to our limited resources, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 This may result in weaknesses in our infrastructure, give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
-The physical expansion of our operations may lead to significant costs and may divert financial resources from other projects, such as the development of our drug candidates.
+In April 2017, we entered into a lease agreement new office and laboratory space located at 45 Sidney Street, Cambridge, Massachusetts 02139, and we currently anticipate relocating our corporate headquarters to the new premises in the first quarter of 2018.
+The physical expansion of our operations may lead to significant costs, including capital expenditures, and may divert financial resources from other projects, such as the development of our drug candidates.
 If our management is unable to effectively manage our expected development and expansion, our expenses may increase more than expected, our ability to generate or increase our revenue could be reduced and we may not be able to implement our business strategy.
 Our future financial performance and our ability to commercialize our drug candidates, if approved, and compete effectively will depend, in part, on our ability to effectively manage the future development and expansion of our company.